Gresham Smith to Design Multimodal Connections along Lake Jackson Greenway

 The project is being managed by the Blueprint Intergovernmental Agency, which administers regional mobility, gateway, connectivity, community and quality of life projects funded by the one-cent sales tax that’s collected in Leon County.

-“We’re thrilled to have the opportunity to work with Blueprint on improving quality of life and transportation options within Leon County,” said Tyler Strickland, P.E., RSP1, Florida state transportation leader at Gresham Smith.
+“We’re thrilled to have the opportunity to work with Blueprint on improving quality of life and transportation options within Leon County,” said Tyler Strickland, P.E., J.D., RSP1, Florida state transportation leader at Gresham Smith.
 “Blueprint is an innovative agency that’s an important community resource for the greater Tallahassee area, and we’re proud to work on making the Lake Jackson Greenways more friendly for both pedestrians and cyclists.”

 Gresham Smith’s transportation professionals deliver comprehensive management, planning, design, environmental, and construction phase services for highway, transit, aviation and rail facilities throughout the Southeast.
 The staff of engineers, planners and scientists capitalize on the firm’s diverse blend of markets and disciplines to offer a truly integrated and sustainable approach that considers all perspectives and offers practical, forward-thinking solutions.